 A conflict of interest occurs where there is conflict between the public duty and private interests of a public official.

-Public sector employees avoid conflicts of interest (actual, potential or perceived) wherever possible.
-They ensure their personal or financial interests (including the interests of family members, friends, or associates) do not influence and could not be perceived to influence the performance of their role.
+Public sector employees of special bodies avoid conflicts of interest (actual, potential or perceived) wherever possible.
+They ensure their personal or financial interests (including the interests of family members, friends or associates) do not influence or could not be perceived to influence the performance of their role.

-Public sector employees declare any conflicts of interest.
+Public sector employees of special bodies declare any conflicts of interest.
 They manage any conflicts of interest that cannot be avoided in accordance with their organisation’s policies and procedures.

-If unsure about a possible conflict of interest, public sector employees seek advice from their manager.
+If an employee is unsure about a possible conflict of interest they seek advice from their manager.

 3.8 Other Employment

-Public sector employees only engage in other employment where the activity does not conflict with their role as a public sector employee.
+Public sector employees of special bodies only engage in other employment where the activity does not conflict with their role as a public sector employee.
 Employment includes a second job, conducting a business, trade or profession, or active involvement with other organisations (paid employment or voluntary work).
-Managers or supervisors can assist public sector employees to determine if such activities will cause an actual or perceived conflict of interest.
+Managers or supervisors can assist public sector employees of special bodies to determine if such activities will cause an actual or perceived conflict of interest.

-Victorian Public Service employees are required to seek approval to engage in any other paid employment.1 Other public sector employees comply with any policies of their public sector employer in relation to engaging in other employment.
+Victorian Public Service employees are required to seek approval to engage in any other paid employment.1 Other public sector employees of special bodies comply with any policies of their public sector special body head in relation to engaging in other employment.

 3.9 Public Trust

-Public sector employees seek to build and maintain a high level of trust with the Government, community and other public sector employees.
-In the performance of their public duties and in their private life, public sector employees avoid conduct that may adversely affect their standing as a public official or which may bring their public sector employer or the public sector into disrepute.
+Public sector employees of special bodies seek to build and maintain a high level of trust with the Government, community and other public sector employees.
+In the performance of their public duties and in their private life, public sector employees of special bodies avoid conduct that may adversely affect their standing as a public official, or which may bring their public sector employer or the public sector into disrepute.

 3.10 Criminal Offences

-Public sector employees advise their manager if they are charged with a criminal offence, which is punishable by imprisonment or, if found guilty, could reasonably be seen to affect their ability to meet the inherent requirements of the work they are engaged to perform.
+Public sector employees of special bodies advise their manager if they are charged with a criminal offence, which is punishable by imprisonment or, if found guilty, could reasonably be seen to affect their ability to meet the inherent requirements of the work they are engaged

 3.11 Drugs and Alcohol

-Public sector employees carry out their work safely and avoid conduct that puts themselves or others at risk.
+Public sector employees of special bodies carry out their work safely and avoid conduct that puts themselves or others at risk.
 This includes the misuse of alcohol, drugs or other substances when at work or when engaged in work related activities.

-Consistent with any relevant occupational health and safety requirements, public sector employees who are on medication that could affect their work performance or the safety of themselves or others inform their manager or supervisor to ensure any necessary precautions or adjustments to work can be put in place.
+Consistent with any relevant occupational health and safety requirements, public sector employees of special bodies who are on medication that could affect their work performance or the safety of themselves or others inform their manager or supervisor to ensure any necessary precautions or adjustments to work can be put in place.